joshuadavidnelson/archived-post-status/readme.txt

 This plugin allows you to archive your WordPress content similar to the way you archive your e-mail.

 * Unpublish your posts and pages without having to trash them
-* Archives content, making it hidden from public view
+* Archive content is hidden from public view
-* Compatible with posts, pages and call public ustom post types
+* Compatible with posts, pages, and public custom post types
 * Ideal for sites where certain kinds of content is not meant to be evergreen
-* Easily extended (see walkthroughs below)
+* Easily extended (see below)

 **[Over 13](https://translate.wordpress.org/projects/wp-plugins/archived-post-status/)** languages supported